rogerjdeangelis/utl_speeding_up_a_moderate_size_interveave_of_tables/README.md

     * having the pieces on separated disks may be a benfefit when doing analyticcs:

 * do not know about recency and locality reference relation to key;
+* view should be almos as fast as a dataset?
+* having the pieces on separated disks may be a benfefit when doing analyticcs;
+* do not know about recency and locality reference relation to key;

     data combine/(view=combine);
       set